• Sensory Processing Disorder Assessment

 They say that as many as 1 in 20 children in the United States has SPD, and if there’s one thing we know about children, it’s that they grow up.

-So, whether or not SPD is recognized as a diagnosable disability,
+So even though SPD isn’t recognized as a diagnosable disability,

 it is very real to the people who live with it.